mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   single Event Receiver.

 Event Stream Management Endpoint
-: A URL hosted by the transmitter, which serves as the base for the stream management API for a stream.
+: A URL hosted by the transmitter, which serves as the stream management API for a stream.
 An Event Transmitter MAY use a single Management Endpoint for multiple streams, provided that the transmitter has some mechanism through which they can identify the applicable stream for any given request, e.g. from authentication credentials.
 The definition of such mechanisms is outside the scope of this specification.

+Add Subject Endpoint
+: A URL hosted by the transmitter used to add subjects to an Event Stream.

+Remove Subject Endpoint
+: A URL hosted by the transmitter used to remove subjects from an Event Stream.

+Verification Endpoint
+: A URL hosted by the transmitter used to trigger a Verification Event to be sent to the receiver.

+Event Stream Management API
+: The API collectively made up by the four endpoints defined above.

 Subject Identifier Object
 : A JSON object containing a set of one or more claims about a subject that